-- Encourage your partner to seek professional help
+Encourage your partner to seek professional help

-A clinical counselor can support a person with mental health issues to process problematic thoughts and emotions and develop healthy coping skills.
-Today many mental health professionals work online so you can receive support without leaving the comfort of your home.
+A clinical counselor can help a person with mental health issues process problematic thoughts and emotions and develop healthy coping skills.
+Today, many mental health professionals work online, so you can receive support without leaving the comfort of your home.
 If counseling is not a financially viable option, visit your local church or search online for low-cost or community support groups.

-- Get moving, together.
+Get moving, together

 Set an intention to spend some time together outdoors.
-Exercise is a powerful mood-booster, and even a short walk around the neighborhood can reap rewards.
-Movement, a change of scenery, and time spent together can all help change brain chemistry, and when the heart rate is increased, we breath more deeply, leading to greater mindfulness.
+Exercise is a powerful mood booster, and even a short walk around the neighborhood can reap rewards.
+Movement, a change of scenery, and time spent together can all help change brain chemistry, and when the heart rate is increased, we breathe more deeply, leading to greater mindfulness.

 Focus on eating healthy foods

 The brain needs vitamins, minerals, and nutrients for healthy cognition, so make sure your spouse is getting enough fruit and vegetables, healthy fats, and drinking plenty of water.

-- Use words of affirmation
+Use words of affirmation

 Depression can take a toll on a person’s sense of self and self-esteem, so your words of love, affirmation, and encouragement will go a long way.
 Encourage your spouse when they make progress, and remind them of their strengths, talents, and the many qualities you love about them.

-- Take care of yourself.
+Take care of yourself

-See depression as an intruder in your marriage.
+See depression as an intruder in your marriage

-“Once we start talking about it as a third party, as ‘the depression,’ we will be able to express our frustrations in a constructive way,” says Scott-Lowe.
-“If Dennis really doubted his worth, he might say, ‘That is just depression speaking.
-It is not you’.
+“Once we start talking about it as a third party, as ‘the depression,’ we will be able to express our frustrations constructively,” says Scott-Lowe.
+“If Dennis doubted his worth, he might say, ‘That is just depression speaking.
+It is not you.’
 When he is not depressed, he does not think this way.
-He is filling you with lies”.
+He is filling you with lies.”

-Acknowledge that you cannot cure your partner’s depression.
+Acknowledge that you cannot cure your partner’s depression

 Do you know any other way we can support our spouse when he/she is facing depression?
 Have you felt depressed by any circumstance?
 Have you felt God’s hand supporting you while going through a difficult situation?
 Share your answers with us, so we can enrich our experience and help others face this important issue.
 God bless you.